What are you doing to help UB become more sustainable?

 What is the one thing you would like people to know that you do in your personal life to further sustainability?

 I try to live simply and gently.
-I choose to live to work, not
+I choose to live to work, not work to live.

 How could UB improve its sustainability efforts?